molson194/Anonme4/README.md

 ## TODO

-* Sign out button
 * Change locals/session to accessTokenExists (use cookie to validate request)
 * Cognito signup, confirm code
 * Refresh token if api request fails with 40*
+* Access code and joining groups
 * Subscribe to new messages using prisma middleware
-* Access code and joining groups
 * Formatting css